julian-klode/lingolang/docs/abstract-interpreter.md

 ## Expressions
 The interpreter's function $\leadsto : Expr \times Store \to Permission \times (Variable, Permission) \times \text{set of } (Variable, Permission) \times Store$ (also called `VisitExpr` in the code) visits an expression in a store, yielding a new permission, an owner, a set of variables borrowed by the expression, and a new store.
 It takes care of abstractly interpreting the expression and checking the permissions.

-The types `Borrowed` and `Owner` are pairs of a variable name and a permission.
-The owner of an expression is the variable of which the object the expression evaluates to is a part of; for example, the owner of `&array[1]` is `array`.
-Dependencies represented by `Borrowed` are other values that have been borrowed.
-For example, in the composite literal `T {a, b}`, the variables `a` and `b` could be dependencies.
+The types `Borrowed` and `Owner` are pairs of a variable name and a permission, as mentioned before.
 There is a special `NoOwner` value of type `Owner` that represents that no owner exists for a particular expression.

 The `Owner` vs `Borrowed` distinction is especially important with deferred function calls and the go statement.
 We will later see that the owner is the function (which may be a closure with a bound receiver), while any owners and dependencies of the arguments are forgotten.